-Eyes forward, keep your hands free.
+Eyes forward, don’t swivel your head.
 Observe all of Hudson Street without looking like you’re looking.
 Note how many people are on the sidewalks, how many are standing still and note any idling cars.
 Note their distance, but don’t look.
 There’s a squatter house ahead.

 I can give you my advice, I can tell you what to fear, but it’s better if I don’t.
 I reeked of fear my first six months in The Combat Zone.
 Fear is bad because it attracts attention.
 It’s unpredictable.
 Drug dealers are people, too, and they prefer a stable environment.

-Admittedly, I made it harder on myself when I confronted the squatters on my block, but they stole from me.
+Admittedly, I made it harder on myself when I confronted the squatters on my block, but they took from me.

 “You play music, huh?
 Me too,” he said, with a big smile and a fast walk.

-“Having a Good Friday?” she said.
-Later, I would get a noise complaint from the lady upstairs.
-It was so late at night and I was so drunk that I barely remembered her face, but that’s how you meet your neighbors here.
+“Having a Good Friday?” she asked.
+Later, a different woman would complain about the noise.
+It was so late at night and I was so drunk that I barely remember her face, but that’s how you meet your neighbors here.
 A conflict has to happen.

 It never occurred to me that I had neighbors.
 I was in a total cocoon, ignoring everybody, partying through the winter and getting puffy on internet takeout.
 The isolation was unsustainable, but it was nothing compared to what was coming.
 I decided it was time to explore the neighborhood.

-As the snow melted, people came back.
+As the snow melted, the people came back.
 It was like a before and after photo.
-In one image, people were gray and distressed.
+In one image, they were gray and distressed.
 In the next, they were bright and alive.
 That’s how Chinatown was in the Spring.

 People stayed outside for longer than before, laughing, hanging their arms over each others’ stoops, having long conversations in Mandarin under the looming skyscrapers of the Financial District.